hongshuochen/2021Spring_TrojanMap/README.md

-# EE599 Final Project - TrojanMap
+# EE599 Final Project - Spring 2021 - TrojanMap

 ## TrojanMap

-> This project focuses on using data structures and graph search algorithms to build a map application.
+This project focuses on using data structures in C++ and implementing various graph algorithms to build a map application.

 <p align="center"><img src="img/TrojanMap.png" alt="Trojan" width="500" /></p>

 - Please clone the repository, look through [README.md](README.md) and fill up functions to finish in the project.
 - Please make sure that your code can run `bazel run/test`.
-- In this project, you will need to fill up [trojanmap.cc](src/lib/trojanmap.cc) and add unit tests in tests.
+- In this project, you will need to fill up [trojanmap.cc](src/lib/trojanmap.cc) and add unit tests in the `tests` directory.

 ---